 The former three devices have one aspect in common: they are factors which influence how often a song is recognized or remembered.
 Virality doesn’t have anything to do with song lyrics, but it’s a theme that can be used in song lyrics.
 For example:

 PSY – Gangnam Style

 The Lonely Island – Like A Boss

 - a music video demonstrating an extreme of human behavior; it is aggressively distinct

 - a song with a dance attached to it

 A song is rarely viral outside of an accompanying music video.
 If the song depends entirely on its virality, though, its aggressively unfamiliarity will eventually break and the various media surrounding the song will be the stuff of reddit’s “cringe” section.
 Witness: the Glee rendition of Gangnam style, which is proof this song has become Macarena for the 2000′s generation:

 The Lonely Island tried to do this with “Creep” — and, to be fair, they did get 70 million views — but they did not experience the same success in part due to how difficult to memorize the chorus’s song lyrics were.

 There are a lot of factors to creating popular song lyrics that I have not mentioned, which is probably a good thing for song producers since the job can’t be that simple.
 One of which, just mentioned implicitly, is the need for songs to have easily-remembered lyrics.
-But when I once posed “out-of-contextability” to a music producer he acted like I had just revealed a masterful secret, which leads me to believe a lot of people don’t notice these things which leads me to believe it’s worth writing a blog post about.
-This blog is about rhetoric, after all, and maybe you’ll end up learning something.
+But when I once posed “out-of-contextability” to a music producer he acted like I had just revealed a masterful secret, which leads me to believe a lot of people don’t notice these things and considering them is a worthwhile exercise.